 Seiko Solar Stainless Steel Chronograph Diver’s Watch

-We also have something here for divers, the handsome Seiko Solar Stainless Steel Chronograph Diver’s Watch that makes an excellent timepiece for underwater adventures and at the same time, also makes a nice accessory to match with casual attire or even with a suit.
+We also have something here for divers, the handsome Seiko Solar Stainless Steel Chronograph Diver’s Watch makes an excellent timepiece for underwater adventures and at the same time, also makes a nice accessory to match with casual attire or even with a suit.

 As a solar-powered diver’s watch, this watch won’t disappoint with its 6-month power reserve and excellent features for diving.